 COMMENTS: On each post, if you click the date/time (whichever is applicable) you will reach the permalink where you can make a comment.

-There is a random post button in the upper left corner and a sorta searchable archive for those interested.
+There is a random post button in the upper left corner.